Albert D'Souza

 Albert D'Souza is a Catholic (Latin Church) prelate in India who served as the tenth Archbishop of Agra from 16 February 2007 to 12 November 2020.

 Birth and education

 He was born on 4 August 1945 in Moodubelle, Mangalore, as the eighth child in a Catholic family with a dozen children.
 Four of his brothers are priests and two of them bishops.
 One of the brothers, Fr.
-Edwin D'Souza, is the pastor of Saints Martha and Mary Parish, Mississuaga, Ontario.
+Edwin D'Souza, is the pastor of Saints Martha and Mary Parish, Mississauga, Ontario.

 He studied in church run St. Lawrence High School, Moodubelle.

-Clerical career
+Clergical career

-He was ordained a priest on 8 December 1974, and was appointed Bishop of Lucknow on 21 November 1992.
+He was ordained a priest on 8 December 1974, and was appointed Bishop of Lucknow by then Pope John Paul II, on 21 November 1992.
 His episcopal ordination followed on 7 February 1993.
 Pope Benedict XVI appointed him Archbishop of Agra on 11 April 2007.
 He chairs the commission of the Conference of Catholic Bishops of India (CCBI).